 New York Times, May 2022

-Professor Snyder demonstrates that Russia’s current political system meets core criteria of fascism—cult of personality, mythic nationalism, and war of destruction—and urges direct recognition of this reality to counter authoritarianism worldwide.
+Professor Snyder shows that Russia’s political system meets the defining criteria of fascism—cult of personality, mythic nationalism, and war of destruction—and calls for acknowledgment of this reality to resist authoritarianism globally.

 Substack, January 2023

-Professor Snyder reflects on how honest historical debate—especially about civil rights—is essential to democratic empathy.
-He warns against top-down control of public truth and advocates for pluralistic memory as civic responsibility.
+Professor Snyder reflects on how honest historical debate—especially about civil rights—is essential to upholding democracy.
+He warns against top-down control of public truth, advocates for pluralistic memory as a civic responsibility.

 New York Times, January 2021

-Following the January 6 Capitol insurrection, Professor Snyder connects the event to the breakdown of factual discourse, and warns that abandoning truth enables authoritarian myths and populist violence.
+Following the January 6 Capitol insurrection, Professor Snyder connects the event to the breakdown of factual discourse and warns that abandoning truth opens the door to authoritarian myths and populist violence.

 Videos